SonsOfPHP/symfony-sop/README.md

 users from the database.
 However for the "admin" app, you want to load users from a LDAP server.

+To change everything, just use your ".env" file and change "APP_NAME" to whatever app you want to use.

 ## Adding/Removing Apps in the codebase

 Take a look at the `composer.json` file.
 You will is in the "autoload" and